Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 # 1. Installation

+## 1.1 Install Python
+EasyNER is written in the Python programming language.
+Before you use EasyNER, you need to install Python.
+The easiest way to do this is to use Anacondaa.
+Anaconda can be downloaded from https://www.anaconda.com/ and step-by-step installation instructions can be found on https://docs.anaconda.com/anaconda/install/index.html.

-## 1.1 Download the GitHub repository
+## 1.2 Download the EasyNER GitHub repository

 If you have git installed on the computer, open a terminal window and download the repository by writing: